ppwwyyxx/wechat-dump/README.md

 ## 导出安卓微信聊天数据

-WeChat(微信), as the most popular mobile IM app in China, doesn't give users any method to export well-formatted history message.
+WeChat(微信), as the most popular mobile IM app in China, doesn't give users any way to export well-formatted history messages.
 This tool can parse and export WeChat messages on a rooted android phone.

-Right now it can dump messages in text-only mode, or generate a single-file html containing voice messages, images, emoji, etc.
+Right now the tool can dump chat messages to self-contained html files including voice messages, images, emojis, videos, etc.
+It can also dump messages to texts.

 If this tools works for you, please take a moment to __add your phone/OS to__ [the wiki](https://github.com/ppwwyyxx/wechat-dump/wiki).
-If it doesn't work, you probably have to investigate it as the behavior may be different on each phone.
+If it doesn't work, you probably have to do some investigation before posting an issue, as the behavior may be different on each phone.

 ### How to use: